On the Origin of Entropic Gravity and Inertia: Abstract

 \section{Abstract}

-It was recently suggested that quantum field theory is not fundamental but emerges from the loss of information about matter crossing causal horizons.
-On the basis of this formalism, Verlinde's entropic gravity and Jacobson's thermodynamic gravity are derived from the Unruh effect and the holographic principle.
+It was recently suggested that quantum field theory is not fundamental but emerges from the loss of phase space information about matter crossing causal horizons.
+Possible connections between this formalism and Verlinde's entropic gravity and Jacobson's thermodynamic gravity are proposed.
 The holographic screen in Verlinde's formalism can be identified as local Rindler horizons and its entropy as that of the bulk fields beyond the horizons.
 This naturally resolves some issues on entropic gravity.
 The quantum fluctuation of the fields is the origin of the thermodynamic nature of entropic gravity.
 It is also suggested that inertia is related to dragging Rindler horizons.